paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-003-organization-of-general-services-administration.md

 In subsection (e), the words “Notwithstanding any other provision of law” and “during fiscal year 1998 and hereafter” are omitted as unnecessary.

 #### Amendments
+2024—Subsecs. (g), (h).
+Pub.
+L. 118–182 added subsecs. (g) and (h).

 2022—Subsec. (f).
 Pub.
 L. 117–103 added subsec. (f).

 2009—Subsec. (a).
 Pub.
 L. 111–8 substituted “Federal Citizen Services” for “Consumer Information Center” and struck out “consumer” after “Federal Government”.

 Subsec. (b)(1).
 Pub.
 L. 111–8 substituted “Federal Citizen Services” for “Consumer Information Center”.

+#### Effective Date of 2024 Amendment
+Amendment by Pub.
+L. 118–182 effective on the commencement of the first fiscal year after Dec.
+23, 2024, see section 2(c) of Pub.
+L. 118–182, set out as a note under [section 321 of this title](./chapter-003-organization-of-general-services-administration.md#section-321).